-- Defined as:

-- Repeated and/or severe,

-- Aggressive behavior,

-- Likely to intimidate or intentionally hurt, control, or diminish another person, physically or mentally,

-- That is not speech or conduct otherwise protected by the First Amendment.

-Bullying falls within Title IX when gender-based.
+- Defined as: - Repeated and/or severe, - Aggressive behavior, - Likely to intimidate or intentionally hurt, control, or diminish another person, physically or mentally, - That is not speech or conduct otherwise protected by the First Amendment. - Often includes comments about race, color, national origin, sex, sexual orientation, or disability. - Often involves an imbalance of power, aggression, and a negative, repeated behavior. - Bullying falls within Title IX when gender-based.